ethereum/remix-ide/docs/running_js_scripts.md

 ## JS Scripts in the File Explorers
 In the **scripts** folder of a **workspace**, there are 2 example files: one using **web3.js** and the other using **ethers.js**.

-## Compile a contract and run a script on the fly
+## Compile a contract and run a script in one click
-It is often convenient when drafting a contract to run a script just after the compilation succeeded.
+When drafting a contract, it can be helpful to run a script just after the compilation succeeds.

-That way one can quickly deploy and call several contracts in order to set them in a desired state for testing purpose.
+With this technique, one can write some code then quickly deploy and set the state of the contracts.

-Also if the script contains Mocha tests, those will also be run.
+The script can contains Mocha tests to be run.

-In order to do so, add the NatSpec tag `@custom:dev-run-script` to the contract followed by the absolute file path, like:
+In order to connect a contract with a script, add the **NatSpec** tag `@custom:dev-run-script` to the contract followed by the absolute file path, like:

 ```code
   /**